 • Considered the independence, competence and objectivity of the specialist involved in determination of valuation.

-• In respect of land advances, our audit procedures included the following:
+In respect of land advances, our audit procedures included

 • Obtained status update from the Management and verified the underlying documents for related developments.